How Immunohistochemistry Staining Works & How We Save You Time & Money

 This method is considered more sensitive due to its use of secondary antibodies, but requires more time, and the washing steps involved may affect the amplification of the staining.
 Direct labeling is quicker than indirect labeling, as it only requires one antibody for staining.
 This method involves the target antigen reacting directly with the labeled primary antibody, removing the need for multiple incubation and washing steps.

 Although simple and rapid, direct labeling is much less sensitive and produces a lower signal amplification in contrast to indirect labeling.
-Having said that, always consider using staining protocols that have been developed and optimized to fit your exact experiment needs.

 The Evolution of Autostainers